Second Sudanese Civil War: Education

+In Sudan

-Any conflict is a detriment to education.
-When Sudan entered war, funding was reduced and reallocated to military and security forces.
-Sudan's military spending increased from 10 percent to 20 percent, while reducing education spending and other areas.
-In the post-war era, education was less likely to be funded, less educators are available because of death or injury, and education facilities were destroyed.
-The result of reduced spending, is the lack of investment in the people and future generations.
-42 percent of the Sudanese budget is allocated to military and security expenditures.
-Furthermore, about 35 percent of the teachers have a primary-level of education.
+When Sudan entered war, education funding was reduced and reallocated to military and security forces.
+Sudan's military spending increased from 10 percent to 20 percent, while reducing spending on education and in other areas.
+Following the war, education was less likely to be funded, fewer educators were available due to death or injury, and education facilities were destroyed.

+In South Sudan

+As of 2015 42 percent of South Sudan's budget is allocated to military and security expenditures.
+In the same year, only 35 percent of the teachers in South Sudan had a primary-level of education.
 An additional obstacles students face is the forced recruitment into armed militias and state military.
-According to a United Nations report, 50 percent of Sudanese children do not attend school.
+According to a United Nations report, 50 percent of South Sudanese children do not attend school.
 Boys and girls, who are in schools, are abducted by soldiers and forced to join the military or armed rebel groups.
 When they are taken, most girls are raped by their captors and those who resist are killed.
 Boys are "castrated and sexually mutilated".
-According to a United Nations report, an estmiated 430 children were victims of sexual violence through military recruitment.
+According to a United Nations report, an estimated 430 children were victims of sexual violence through military recruitment in South Sudan.
 USAID continues to work on educational initiatives, including granting 9,000 scholarships to boys and girls.
-Currently, USAID has over a dozen educational projects and has constructed 140 primary-level schools and four secondary schools.
+They also have over a dozen educational projects and have constructed 140 primary-level schools and four secondary schools.
 Over 1.4 million students attend or are involved in USAID educational programs in the region.

 Environment

-Historically, people have disputed the claim of fertile land and water.
-The recent discovery of oil is now also a resource that is disputed over.
-However, despite the availability of oil, Sudan experiences a notion called paradox of the plenty, a phenomenon that occurs when a country has plentiful natural resources—in this case, oil—but struggles to fully compete economically.
+Historically, disputes in Sudan have been over fertile land and water.
+Oil became a point of dispute following its discovery in Sudan.
+However, despite the availability of oil, Sudan experiences the paradox of the plenty, a phenomenon that occurs when a country has plentiful natural resources—in this case, oil—but struggles to fully compete economically.

 Because of displacement, refugees who fled their destroyed homes cut down forests to survive.
 They used the wood for fuel, building materials, and to find food.